 "This decision involves judgment and is made on a case-by-case basis considering the risk characteristics of the transaction, the type of property, and the information gained."

 The FDIC explicitly recognizes that due diligence is a judgment-based, case-by-case determination.
-LP3's VERAcheck™ desktop study delivers the environmental information required for that judgment, supplemented by insurance-backed risk transfer.
+The VERAcheck™ desktop study delivers the environmental information required for that judgment, supplemented by insurance-backed risk transfer.

 CERCLA Records Review Compliance